RPi-Distro/pi-gen/README.md

    The release name to use in `/etc/issue.txt`.
 The default should only be used for official Raspberry Pi builds.

- * `USE_QCOW2` **EXPERIMENTAL** (Default: `0` )

-    Instead of using traditional way of building the rootfs of every stage in single subdirectories and copying over the previous one to the next one, qcow2 based virtual disks with backing images are used in every stage.
-    This speeds up the build process and reduces overall space consumption significantly.

-    <u>Additional optional parameters regarding qcow2 build:</u>

-    * `BASE_QCOW2_SIZE` (Default: 12G)

-        Size of the virtual qcow2 disk.
-        Note: This is a maximum size - not a guaranteed allocation size.
-You may need to increase the default size if you are building a particularly full image, containing many packages or pre-built artefacts.

-    **CAUTION:**  Although the qcow2 build mechanism will run inside Docker, there is a known issue where the network block device is not disconnected correctly after the Docker process has ended abnormally.
-In that case see [Disconnect an image if something went wrong](#Disconnect-an-image-if-something-went-wrong)

 * `RELEASE` (Default: bookworm)